microsoft/ContosoTraders/demo-scripts/cloud-native-app-architecture/overview.md

 The front-end is a React JS application that is hosted on Azure App Service.
 The front-end application is also configured to use Azure Application Insights for monitoring and telemetry.

 Power Apps is used to create the Shipping Management App where this app will be managing shipment.
-Storage Account is used to store the images of the products available in the application.
+Storage Account is a repository of images of the products available in the application.

 CDN is used to cache the static content of the application, and to serve it from the nearest edge location.
 This helps in reducing the latency and improving the performance of the application.